albertogallini/txn_engine/Readme.md

   - Extensibility: if you later decide to store or transmit data in a different format (like JSON for API responses, or binary formats for efficiency), Serde can handle these conversions without changing your core data structures.
 This makes your code more adaptable to changes in data storage or transmission methods

+  On a separate note: loading the previous session state is important to prevent duplicate transactions across sessions.

 ## Stress Test script & performance measure: